jsreport/docs/docs/templating-engines.md

 }
 ```

-The helpers section can also asynchronous at the top level.
+The helpers section can be also asynchronous at the top level.
 This can be beneficial when a custom library needs an asynchronous initialization code.

 ```js